Biochemistry BS

 Linked to BYU Aims: Intellectually Enlarging

-Students approaching the end of their course of study will be able to make informed choices among post-graduate opportunities for work or further education.
+Students approaching the end of their course of study will be able to make informed choices among post-graduate opportunities for work or further education and identify how biochemistry can be used to improve the human condition.

 Courses that Contribute: CHEM 105 CHEM 391 CHEM 495